-In SPA Library, the Digital Library Software "DSpace" was installed in November 2018.
-Library has 798 ebooks in Digital Library and also in the process of adding new ebooks regularly.
-Digital Resources such as CD-ROMs, DVDs etc on various topics are available for use by the students and faculty.
-Computer systems with multimedia facility and Internet connectivity are provided to access these digital resources.
-LIC has separate Audio Visual room for students for accessing CD-ROMS, ebooks and presentations.
+Digital Library Software "DSpace" was installed in November 2018.
+Digital Resources such as CD-ROMs, DVDs, Video cassettes etc on wide range of topics are available.
+Computer systems with Internet connectivity are provided to access these digital resources.
+Facility for individual and group viewing of educational videos/DVDs is being made available in LIC.